 I don’t know about you, but as a creative entrepreneur, my mind is always planning and dreaming about the next project for Paper + Oats.
 I lay in bed at night thinking of ideas to make existing products / services better, ways to collaborate with other business owners, and lofty dreams I have for this little business of mine.
 To be sure I don’t let a single task slip my mind, I use two tools every single day to keep my projects, ideas, and tasks organized.
 One of them is Asana, and the other we’ll get to in a later post.
 (Leaves you hanging doesn’t it?!
 Ok, ok, it’s Evernote.)
 Let’s dive into some ways I use Asana for my day-to-day operations, and how you can begin to utilize it too, if you’re in need of some internal organization for your business.
-Stick around for a bit, and I'll share the template I use for new branding projects — a.k.a. a swipe file!
+Stick around for a bit after the Asana review, and I'll share the template I use for new branding projects — a.k.a. a swipe file!

 Asana was originally created by some former Facebook employees to help maintain communications among teams.
 I was first introduced to it at my former job as a designer at a small agency.
 I immediately fell in love with the structure, interface, and powerful list-making capabilities of Asana.
 When I took Paper + Oats full-time, I knew I needed a way to keep all my internal and client projects straight, so back to Asana I went.
 Though it’s intended to be used in a team setting, I’ve found it incredibly helpful even as a one-woman-show.